-2021-22 School Overview
+2022-23 School Overview

-CAPE was designed to replicate the successful education program of a pre-existing alternative public school, the Los Senderos Open School ("Los Senderos"), slated for closure at the end of the 2006-2007 school year by the Pleasant Valley Elementary School District after 31 years of successful education using the open philosophy of teaching .
+CAPE was designed to replicate the successful education program of a pre-existing alternative public school, the Los Senderos Open School ("Los Senderos"), slated for closure at the end of the 2006-2007 school year by the Pleasant Valley Elementary School District after 31 years of successful education using the open philosophy of teaching.
 In response to the closure of Los Senderos, a group of parents began to research the feasibility of creating a charter school in order to ensure that the parents of Camarillo and their students had the choice of an open school philosophy.
 They were joined by a group of teachers with an exceptional knowledge of the open school philosophy and its application in creating students who are lifelong learners.
 The result was our initial charter petition meant to replicate the successful open philosophy education program at Los Senderos, in a public charter school serving grades K-12 granted and overseen by the Oxnard Union High School District (the "District").
 The District approved the charter on May 22, 2007 to operate for one year.
-In May 2008 the District approved the charter to operate under a five-year charter term from July 1, 2013 to July 1, 2013.
+In May 2008 the District approved the charter to operate under a five-year charter term from July 1, 2008 through July 1, 2013.
 In November of 2012 the District approved the charter to operate under another five-year charter term from July 1, 2013 to July 1, 2018.
-In November of 2017 the District approved the charter to school the charter term from July 1, 2013 to July 1, 2018.
-In November of 2017 the District approved the charter to school the charter term from July 1, 2013 to July 1, 2018.
-In November of 2017 the District approved the charter schools whose term expires on or between January 1, 2022 and June 30, 2025, shall have their term extended by two years pursuant to California Education Code Section 47607.4 This means that the new charter term from CAPE will expire on July 1, 2025.
+In November of 2017 the District approved the charter to operate under another five-year charter term from July 1, 2018 to July 1, 2023.
+Effective July 1, 2021, all charter schools whose term expires on or between January 1, 2022 and June 30, 2025, shall have their term extended by two years pursuant to California Education Code Section 47607.4 This means that the new charter term from CAPE will expire on July 1, 2025.